Partners for Fish and Wildlife

 Grasslands vary from pasture consisting of relatively short stands of nonnative cool-season grass to tall stands of native warm-season grass.
 Many bird species prefer native warm-season grasses, which are also important host plants for butterfly larvae.
 When Partners helps a landowner with grassland restoration, we look for signs that a project might produce some bird habitat, including large contiguous fields, neighboring properties in agriculture or other low growing vegetation (e.g. golf courses, corporate campuses, or schools), and low invasive weed populations.
 The size of the project is important because grassland dependent birds require large open areas.
 Some species, such as the State listed (threatened) savannah sparrow, may nest in fields that are 20 acres but other species, such as the State listed (endangered) Henslow’s sparrow, require three or four times that acreage.
 The Service can provide equipment, technical assistance, field assistance, and seed for these projects.Additionally, the Service can provide nest boxes to our existing partners for species that use grasslands or other species relying on nest cavities such as American kestrel, wood duck, screech owl, and many others.

 Evidence is accumulating that pollinating insects are declining in abundance and diversity.
 Although there are no pollinating insects in New Jersey that are federal trust species, the Service does recognize the crucial role these animals play.
 Because approximately 75% of flowering plants rely on these animals for pollination, they are ultimately responsible for much of the plant and wildlife diversity of New Jersey.
 Pollinators maintain the diversity of plants that other wildlife in-turn depend on and they pollinate many of New Jersey’s crops.
 Pollinators can benefit greatly from Partners restoration projects.
 By adding wildflower species into grasslands, planting native flowering shrubs along streams and fallow fields, and other measures habitat can be made to support these diverse pollinators, including the approximately 300 different species of bees native to the State.
 Wildflower species have different requirements for hydrology, something to be considered when selecting different species for a Partners project.
 Looking up the wetland indicator status of a plant can help determine its preferred growing conditions.
 Partners can provide equipment, technical assistance, field assistance, plants, and seed for these projects.
-For information on plants for your pollinator habitat see this great regional guide by Elizabeth L. Ley published through the NAPPC and the Pollinator Partnership.
+For information on plants for your pollinator habitat see this list of recommended native pollinator plants.
 For more information on monarchs check out this factsheet.
+There is also a great film, that can be viewed here, about pollinators filmed at Yosemite that is representitive of habitat that can also be found in New Jersey.

 Sustainable forestry and reforestation can be part of restoration.
 A forest’s habitat value to different kinds of wildlife depends on its size, tree density, extent of canopy and understory, amount of edge, tree diversity, and other factors that can be managed.
 For example, reforesting a small opening in the middle of a forested area can effectively create a large contiguous tract of forest suitable for attracting forest interior birds such as cerulean warbler and wood thrush, both New Jersey species of special concern.
 Partners can provide shrubs and trees for these projects.